dramoslance/movies/README.md

 │
 ```

-We provide compiled CSS and JS (`bootstrap.*`), as well as compiled and minified CSS and JS (`bootstrap.min.*`).
-CSS [source maps](https://developer.chrome.com/devtools/docs/css-preprocessors) (`bootstrap.*.map`) are available for use with certain browsers' developer tools.
-Fonts from Glyphicons are included, as is the optional Bootstrap theme.

 ## Community

 Get updates on Movie Trailer Website's development and chat with the project maintainers and community members.